 There is no requirement (or even any process) for reporting complications for people from taking the lethal substance despite the mandated written declaration under the law requiring a person to acknowledge “although most deaths occur within three hours, my death may take longer”.
 The record length of time from ingestion to death reported from Oregon is 104 hours (4 days 8 hours).

-Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 5 out of 554 (0.9%) of those people for whom a lethal prescription was written (2017-2020) were first referred for an assessment.
+Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 5 out of 777 (0.64%) of those people for whom a lethal prescription was written (2017-2021) were first referred for an assessment., with no referrals reported for 2021.

-Although eligibility is supposedly limited to a “terminally-ill individual with a prognosis of six months or less to live” the maximum duration of time between the date of prescription and date of death was “approximately 11 months”.
+Although eligibility is supposedly limited to a “terminally-ill individual with a prognosis of six months or less to live” the maximum duration of time between the date of prescription and date of death was “approximately 11 months”, with once case of “approximately eight months” in 2021.

 Significant non-compliance by physicians